 note: the required format for the date is (mmmm dd, yyyy)

 Leave of Absence (Non-Medical)

 Students who wish to suspend their graduate study should apply for a leave of absence by filling out the appropriate leave of absence form.
-A student’s application for a leave of absence must be endorsed by the degree program and then approved by the Graduate School.
+A student’s application for a leave of absence must be endorsed by the degree program and then approved by the Office Graduate of Studies.